Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

 - *Created by*
   Name and username of the user who created the event log.

 [comment]: <> (Bei NoE test account Background-API Arvato -> Always automatically created?
-User or Connection name?)
+User or Connection name?
+Logs created by a person or automatically by the system/connection?)

 - *Message*
-  Details of log message.
+  Details of the log message.

 - *ID*
   Log message identification number.
 The ID number is automatically assigned by the system.